Cirromulus/paffs/README.md

 To build with a special driver, modify the SConstruct file.

-- For cloning all necessary repositories in parent dir, run make get-dep
+- For cloning all necessary repositories in parent dir, run ´make get-dep´
-- For Unittests, run make test.
+- For Unittests, run ´make test´
-- For Integration Tests, run make test-it.
+- For Integration Tests, run ´make test-it´

 Expected structure
 ------